lighthart/GridBundle/README.md

                     It also specifies the kind of filter, eg date, number or string 'filter'    evaluating to true will add a filter box to the column which restricts only on the current column.
-                    It also specifies the kind of filter, eg date, number or string 'attr'      sets the html attributes
+                    It also specifies the kind of filter, eg date, number or string 'attr'      sets the html attributes.
         'html'      indicates the title should be interpreted as html, ie, the raw filter is applied 'entityId'  evaluating to true stores the entity id on the individual cell.
                     This is mostly useful for javascript related associated entities 'parentId'  evaluating to true stores the parent id on the row header.
-                    This is mostly useful for javascript related associated entities 'title'     sets the title of the cell 'hidden'    evaluating to true hides the column
+                    This is mostly useful for javascript related associated entities 'title'     sets the title of the column.
+Note: the title key of the 'attr' field sets the hover-over title 'hidden'    evaluating to true hides the column